Understanding mega users in Fullstory

 There are a handful of common scenarios that can lead to the creation of mega users:

-• Automated testing or bots may inadvertently trigger mega users.
+• Automated testing or bot activity

 Was this article helpful?